2010 NFL season: Christmas

 Christmas Day landed on a Saturday in 2010.
-The league scheduled one game, Dallas at Arizona that evening, airing on NFL Network.
-Arizona won the game.
+The league scheduled one game, the Dallas Cowboys at the Arizona Cardinals that evening, airing on NFL Network.
+The Cardinals won the game 27–26.

 Week 17: Division games only

 The entire Week 17 schedule, played on January 2, consisted solely of divisional contests, in an attempt to increase competition after several cases over the last few seasons of playoff-bound teams resting their regular starters and playing their reserves.
 This has continued since then.